 Re-boarding your coach, you'll make your way up Monte Verde, a mountainous nature preserve that lies just a few miles east of Mindelo.
 During a photo stop here, you'll be treated to some amazing panoramic views.
 As you make your way back to the pier, you'll be able to view more beaches and villages.

 Please note: This tour includes a hike of approximately 75-minutes that travels over uneven and stony natural surfaces at times.
 The tour is not available to wheelchair guests or those with mobility concerns.
 Participants should be in good physical condition.
 Weather appropriate clothing; swimwear; a change of clothes; sun cap; sunglasses; sunscreen; a bottle of water and towel from the ship; and sturdy, flat walking shoes or boots are recommended.
 Cape Verde has a limited tourist infrastructure and transportation is usually via buses or mini-buses that do not have air-conditioning or microphones and which are used at other times as public transportation on the island.
 Some of the roadways have uneven surfaces.
 There will be no narration during the driving portions of the tour and there will likely be a separate guide at each stop along the way.
-There are no restroom facilities available on this tour.
+Except for at the restaurant; There are no restroom facilities available on this tour.